semantic-dependency-parsing/toolkit/README.md

 ## Command-line tools

 Some of the tools implemented in the project can be called from the command line.
 For this there is a convenience shell script called `run.sh`, which you call with the name of the tool and any command-line arguments.
-Example:
+The most revelant example is the evaluator (scorer) tool:

-	$ sh run.sh Analyzer train/dm.sdp
+	$ sh run.sh Evaluator GOLD SYSTEM

+This will evaluate the parser output in the file `SYSTEM` based on the gold-standard analyses in the file `GOLD`.